M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Using-VB.NET/index.md

   * Select `Class1.vb` and press the `Del` key (or use the right-click context menu).
 * Save the project.

-<p class="note">If you do not remove the Settings.settings file then your application will not work.</p>
+If you do not remove the Settings.settings file then your application will not work.
+{:.note}

 ### Adding references and VAF-specific files